STORM-IRIT/Radium-Engine/doc/developer/mesh.md

 Some meshes have multiple times the **same** vertices with **different** values for attributes inside a **single** face.
 This kind of situation can either raise degenerated faces, (in case of triangle mesh) or valid faces for some cases for polymesh.

-\todo will be supported when TopologicalMesh will support GeneralMesh.
+\todo will be supported when TopologicalMesh will support PolyMesh.

 In the latter case, the face is cleaned from the duplicated position and added to the TopologicalMesh, using the first encountered wedge value.
 The following figure illustrate this.